wgd-modular/loewenzahnhonig-firmware/splooge-reverb/README.md

 # Splooge Reverb

-Stereo Reverb for the WgdModular lowenzahnhonig Daisy Seed Eurorack module.
+Stereo Reverb for the wgd modular löwenzahnhonig Daisy Seed Eurorack module.

 This effect works best if InL is normalled to InR in hardware.

 ## Author